open-craft/jsinput-vectordraw/README.md

 The `tail_tolerance` and `tip_tolerance` define the maximum allowed distance of the vector tail/tip from the point specified by the coordinates.

+Each property check comes with a default error message that can be overriden by specifying a `<property>_errmsg` entry.
+For example, if you want the error message of a `tail_x` check to be something other than the default `"Vector N does not start at the correct point"`, you would specify the expected result like this:

+    expected_result: {
+        N: {tail_x: 5, tail_errmsg: 'N starts at a wrong location, try again.'}
+    }

+The custom error messages can use standard python `format` placeholders for these vector properties: `name`, `tail_x`, `tail_y`, `tip_x`, `tip_y`, `length`, `angle`.
+You can use them in a custom error message like this:

+    "The angle of your line is {angle:.1f}, which is not correct."

+Presence checks are automatically performed when you specify an entry for a vector in `expected_results`.
+To provide a custom message for the presence check (defaults to `"You need to use the {name}
+vector."`), use the `presence_errmsg` setting.
+Example:

+    expected_result: {
+        N: {length: 10, presence_errmsg: You must draw the normal force.'}
+    }

 #### cusotm_checks